Generalizing causal effects with noncompliance: Application to deep canvassing experiments: Introduction

 \subsection{Motivating Example: Deep canvassing to reduce exclusionary attitudes}

-To illustrate the proposed methodological framework, we introduce a motivating example on generalizing the impact of deep canvassing on reducing exclusionary attitudes.
-Deep canvassing is an approach often used to try and persuade individuals in their underlying political beliefs.
-Deep canvassing employs non-judgmental narrative exchange and interpersonal conversation to persuade others by sharing personal experiences and listening without judgment. \citep{kalla2020reducing, chen2025framework}. \citet{kalla2020reducing} evaluated the efficacy of this approach through a series of randomized experiments.
+To illustrate the proposed methodological framework, we introduce a motivating example on generalizing the impact of deep canvassing on reducing exclusionary attitudes, as originally studied in \citet{kalla2020reducing}.
+Deep canvassing is used to persuade individuals regarding their underlying political beliefs.
+Deep canvassing employs non-judgmental narrative exchange and interpersonal conversation to persuade others by sharing personal experiences and listening without judgment \citep[e.g,][]{kalla2020reducing, chen2025framework, offer2026deep}.

-We focus on the randomized experiment from \citet{kalla2020reducing} on whether deep canvassing can effectively reduce prejudice against unauthorized immigrants.
-Initially, 217,600 registered voters were recruited by mail, with an 8-dimensional covariate vector already available.
-Of these, 7,870 responded and were randomly assigned to one of three groups: 2,624 to persuasion with narrative exchange, 2,623 to persuasion without narrative exchange, and 2,623 to a control group.
-We focus on participants assigned to the narrative exchange group and the control group, excluding those in the persuasion-without-narrative group.
+We focus on the randomized experiment from \citet{kalla2020reducing}, where the authors study whether deep canvassing can effectively reduce prejudice against unauthorized immigrants in a series of field experiments.
+Initially, 217,600 registered voters were recruited by mail.
+Of these, 7,870 responded and were randomly assigned to one of three groups: 2,624 to persuasion with narrative exchange, and 2,623 to persuasion without narrative exchange, and 2,623 to a control group.\footnote{For simplicity, we focus on participants assigned to the narrative exchange group and the control group, excluding those in the persuasion-without-narrative group.} Voters were randomly assigned at the household level, ensuring that voters who completed the pre-survey within the same household were always assigned to the same treatment.
+Assignment was conducted within matched blocks of households.
 Following \citet{kalla2020reducing}, we define compliance as the setting in which canvassers indicated that they engaged in an effective conversation with the participants.